-Councils have until 30 June 2024 to ensure their risk management framework complies with the Office of Local Government guidelines.
-It is likely this will result in a significant increase in compliance costs.
-As these expenses are too uncertain at this time, no additional costs have been factored in.
-Council employed a Governance & Risk Officer and a part time Administration Officer, and in 2021, recommenced Internal Audit activities to facilitate a smooth transition to the new legislation requirements.
-These expenses have been included in the LTFP.
+Councils had until 30 June 2024 to ensure their risk management framework complied with the Office of Local Government guidelines.
+It has resulted in a significant increase in compliance costs.
+Council employed a Governance & Risk Officer and a part time Governance Administration Officer, and in 2021, recommenced Internal Audit activities which facilitated a smooth transition to the requirements.
+All known expenses have been included in the LTFP.